MGTheTrain/azure-blob-storage-sample/README.md

 ## How to use

-0. Run the docker compose cluster to have Azurite locally:
+0. Run the docker compose cluster to have an Azurite docker container locally running:

 ```bash
 sudo docker compose up -d --build